-Blue Tongue Management Publishing for Koomurri Aboriginal Performers
+Blue Tongue Management Publishing for Koomurri Aboriginal Music and Performance

 Direct Licensing Guidelines

-In all commercial instances, be them public, corporate or internal/intranet broadcast, licensing the sound recording or music video from Blue Tongue Management Publishing is best achieved by obtaining a blanket license from Blue Tongue Management with fees dependant on requested broadcast usage.
+In all commercial instances, be them public, corporate or internal/intranet broadcast, licensing the sound recording or music video from the Publisher is best achieved by obtaining a blanket license from Blue Tongue Management with fees dependant on requested broadcast usage.

-Why do you need a license from Blue Tongue Management Publishing?
+Why do you need a license from the Publisher?

-Blue Tongue Management Publishing is the owner or controller of rights in certain protected sound recordings and music videos and those rights include the right to perform the works in public or to authorise sound recordings being synchronised within a film or television program.
-This means that such uses require the copyright owner’s permission, and in most cases, Blue Tongue Management Publishing and/or PPCA may be able to provide that permission.
-To perform a work “publicly” means, among other things, to transmit or otherwise communicate a performance of the sound recording or video with sound recordings to the public, which includes internet transmissions of music or music videos via YouTube, MySpace, Facebook, Twitter and most other online platforms and includes intranet broadcast and broadcast for corporate an private events.
+the Publisher is the owner or controller of rights in certain protected sound recordings and music videos and those rights include the right to perform the works in public or to authorise sound recordings being synchronised within a film or television program.
+This means that such uses require the copyright owner’s permission, and in most cases, the Publisher can provide that permission.
+To perform a work “publicly” means, among other things, to transmit or otherwise communicate a performance of the sound recording or video to the public, which includes internet transmissions of music or music videos via commercial television and streaming platforms, YouTube, MySpace, Facebook, Twitter Zoom, Skype, Teams and most other online platforms and includes intranet broadcast and broadcast for corporate and private events.

 We offer the following licenses for Koomurri’s repertoire:

-- Public performance use: You will need a public performance license if you intend to play any of Koomurri’s repertoire of sound recording or music video in public or to private corporate events, for example by playing a CD or music video at your business premises or event or communicating any of Koomurri’s repertoire over the internet/intranet.
+You will need a public performance license if you intend to play any of Koomurri’s repertoire of sound recording or filmed performances in public or to private corporate events where there is audience, for example by playing a CD or music video at your business premises or event or communicating any of Koomurri’s repertoire.

-- In the context of Koomurri’s repertoire, a public performance is the playing of a Blue Tongue Management Publishing owned or controlled sound recording or music video in a public space (rather in a domestic space such as your home).
-Even if a performance or exhibition of any of Koomurri’s repertoire is given for free, or the audience is small, or there is no admission fee, or the performance is confined to members of a club, or a limited area, it may still be regarded as a public performance and therefore subject to Blue Tongue Management Publishing’s permission and grant of a license.
+In the context of Koomurri’s repertoire, a public performance is the playing of a the Publishers owned or controlled sound recordings or music videos in a public space (rather in a domestic space such as your home).
+Even if a performance or exhibition of any of Koomurri’s repertoire is given for free, or the audience is small, or there is no admission fee, or the performance is confined to members of a club, or a limited area, it may still be regarded as a public performance and therefore subject to the Publishers permission and grant of a license.

 Permission to use musical works can be sought from the Australasian Performing Rights Association (APRA) and the Australasian Mechanical Copyright Owners Society (AMCOS).
 These two organisations operate from the same office and have responsibility for different types of licensing.
 See www.apra.com.au or call APRA on 1300 852 388 for more information.

-You do not require Blue Tongue Management Publishing permission to use a sound recording or music and spoke video if:
+You may not require the Publisher permission to use a sound recording or music video if:

 - The proposed use is considered a `fair dealing’ under the Copyright Act; that is, use for the purpose of criticism, review, private research or study, or for the purposes of parody or satire.

-- You to copy music or video legitimately obtained for your private and domestic use on another device that you own (for example, from CD to your iPod/MP3 player).
+- You copy music legitimately obtained for your private and domestic use on another device that you own (for example, from CD to your iPod/MP3 player).

 - You are an educational institution and your proposed use fits within the provisions for educational institutions (refer to the Australian Copyright Council (ACC) information sheet Educational Institutions: Introduction to Copyright at www.copyright.org.au).